February Updates

 Stargate Network and Gameplay Enhancements

-We've locked chevrons on a host of new features and fixes to elevate the Stargate experience.
+We've locked chevrons on many new features and fixes to elevate the Stargate experience.

 Multiverse Region Flag

-- Modifying the lookup code to allow dialing within the same region.
+- Modifying the lookup code to allow dialling within the same region.

 - Adjusting the connection code to support same-region and multiple simultaneous connections.